-(National Monitors) from SAF and the SPLA.
-The formation of the JMTs has been delayed due to lack of clarity on the logistical support for the National Monitors.

-200. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams (JMT) enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
+- 217. Joint Military Teams (JMTs) are the lowest operating units of the Ceasefire Military Mechanism, comprising UNMOs (international monitors) and an equal number of officers (National Monitors) from SAF and the SPLA.
+The formation of the JMTs has been delayed due to lack of clarity on the logistical support for the National Monitors. - 218.
+According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams (JMT) enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
 However both Parties have imposed restrictions on UNMO movement in Sector VI (Abyei).
 In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007.
 The restrictions were again temporarily lifted in December 2007 to allow for monitoring and verification of the southern deployment of SPLA-aligned Debab and Abu Matariq forces.
 This temporary window closed again on 9 January 2008 and has imposed significant restriction on the JMT patrols of Sector VI.
 This issue has been raised at various CJMC and has been regularly referred to CPC however without resolution.
 (04/08)

-4.6 REDEPLOYMENT OF FORCES
+REDEPLOYMENT OF FORCES

-- 201. The line of redeployment of SAF and SPLA is the North/South border as at 1 January 1956 (the 1.1.1956 Line).
+- 219. The line of redeployment of SAF and SPLA is the North/South border as at 1 January 1956 (the 1.1.1956 Line).
 The CPA requires SAF to redeploy out of Southern Sudan in accordance with an agreed schedule, completing 72% redeployment by January 2007 and 100% by 9 July 2007.
 It requires the SPLA to complete its redeployment from Eastern Sudan by 9 January 2006 and from Southern Kordofan and Blue Nile six months after full formation of Joint Integrated Units.
-Both parties have frequently reiterated their commitment to respecting these timelines. - 202.
+Both parties have frequently reiterated their commitment to respecting these timelines. - 220.
 The SPLA redeployment from Eastern Sudan proceeded relatively smoothly in 2006 with logistic support from SAF.
 UNMIS observers verified the redeployment of 5,672 SPLA troops from total start date strength of 8,736.
 At the 30th CJMC meeting on 4 July 2006, both Parties agreed that the SPLA redeployment from the East was complete.
-(6/06) - 203.
+(6/06) - 221.
 SPLA redeployment from Abyei, Southern Kordofan, and Blue Nile has been delayed because of delay in the formation of JIUs.

-4.7 HE JOINT DEFENCE BOARD (JDB)
+4.6 THE JOINT DEFENCE BOARD (JDB)

-- 204. According to the CPA, the Joint Defence Board is responsible for co-ordination between the SAF and SPLA and for the command of the JIUs.
+- 222. According to the CPA, the Joint Defence Board is responsible for co-ordination between the SAF and SPLA and for the command of the JIUs.
 The JDB is tasked with agreeing how to address any external and internal threats, and for organizing confidence-building measures between the Parties' armed forces.
 The Board is to be composed of the Chiefs of Staff of the two Armed Forces, their deputies and four senior officers, and is to operate by consensus.
 The Commanders of the JIUs are ex officio members of the JDB.
-The JDB is to be supported by a Technical Secretariat of eight senior officers. - 205.
+The JDB is to be supported by a Technical Secretariat of eight senior officers. - 223.
 The JDB was formed by presidential decree on 30 December 2005 and held its first meeting on 2-3 January 2006.
 It is jointly chaired by First Lieutenant-General Abbas Arabi Abdallah (SAF) and First Lieutenant General Oyai Deng Ajak (SPLA).
-The JDB has continued to meet regularly, approximately every other month. - 206.
+The JDB has continued to meet regularly, approximately every other month. - 224.
 The Parties agreed in July to task the Joint Defence Board with finding a solution to the dispute between SAF and the SPLA over the continued presence of approximately 3600 SAF troops in oil producing areas south of the 1-1-1956 Line after the 9 July redeployment deadline.
 SAF had argued that it needed to keep troops in these key areas to maintain security in the absence of fully formed JIUs.
 (7/07)